-On 19th January 2017, I started the process of making a circuit board for my 23cm amplifier project.
+On 19th January 2017, I started the process of making a printed circuit board for my 23cm amplifier project.
 I was extremely pleased with the results so thought I would write an article and make a video that shows how I did it.

 If you would like to take a look at my 23cm liquid cooled amplifier project click here.